RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise-score.md

 ### `free_side_chain`, `free_suite`, `free_2HOprime`
 Bonuses for virtualizing protein side chains, RNA 5' phosphate, and RNA 2' hydroxyl, respectively.
 Also stuffing bonuses for virtualizing sugar in `free_suite`.
-These might all get combined into `ref` for simplicity, after further calibration.
+These might all get combined into `free_dof` for simplicity, after further calibration.

 ---
 Go back to [[StepWise Overview|stepwise-classes-overview]].